-I have been practicing bodywork in San Diego for over 15 years (I started in 1999) and I love what I do.
+I have been practicing bodywork in San Diego for 16 years (I started in 1999) and I love what I do.
 I get to know people and I help them get to know themselves on a very tangible level.
 I think that primarily it’s my job to educate everyone I can about the importance of awareness.
 Especially important and most immediate is our relationship to the body we inhabit.
 This internal environment can either function as a burden to proper function or as a great boon.
 The burden of a dysfunctional structure can result in pain, weakness, imbalance, discomfort or a basic lack of vitality.
 But with proper function in your connective tissue and skeletal system you can allow for the flow of gravity to lift you up rather than tear you down.
 This improves your structure dramatically and can result in outcomes such as: less pain, more mobility, increased height, better balance and an overall increased level of physical performance.
 This is my experience with the work and I hope to pass some of it on to each and every client I see.

 Raised in a macrobiotic household and regularly receiving acupuncture as a youth I was surrounded by holistic living from a young age.
 I was introduced to bodywork as a career at age 17 by a good friend who was also pursuing a career in Holistic Health.
 From there I did some research and ended up at IPSB College here in San Diego.
 I completed my Bachelor of Arts degree in humanities at IPSB.
 Being one of the few bodyworkers to receive that level of education at the time, I had a graduating class of 4.
 I went on to teach with my mentor Ed Maupin, Ph.D. (first generation Rolfer®, trained with Ida Rolf, Ph.D. in 1968) for 5 years mostly at IPSB College.
 I completed IPSB’s teacher’s training program along the way.
 Since then I have mostly been focused on building my private practice in the North Park area of San Diego, CA.